discue/somewhat-secure-insecure-fn-executor/README.md

 ## Constraints
 - Execution of `eval()`, `Function()`, `new Function()`, and `WebAssembly.*` is not allowed.
 - Return values of scripts must be `Primitives`, or `Objects`. `Functions`, `Symbols` and others are not allowed.
 - Each script runs in a dedicated environment.
 The environment is never shared.
+The script environment will be destroyed after execution.
 - Built-in global variables cannot be changed.

 ## API